ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 Variables can be used to file pieces of data under a name, and they are useful for tracking state in your program.
 The environment is the set of variables that are defined.
 JavaScript systems always put a number of useful standard variables into your environment.
 Functions are special values that encapsulate a piece of program.
 You can invoke them by writing functionName(argument1, argument2).
 Such a function call is an expression, and may produce a value. -Eloquent JavaScript

 #Summary
+>You now know that a program is built out of statements, which themselves sometimes contain more statements.
+Statements tend to contain expressions, which themselves can be built out of smaller expressions.
+Putting statements after one another gives you a program that is executed from top to bottom.
+You can introduce disturbances in the flow of control by using conditional (if, else, and switch) and looping (while, do, and for) statements.
+Variables can be used to file pieces of data under a name, and they are useful for tracking state in your program.
+The environment is the set of variables that are defined.
+JavaScript systems always put a number of useful standard variables into your environment.
+Functions are special values that encapsulate a piece of program.
+You can invoke them by writing functionName(argument1, argument2).
+Such a function call is an expression, and may produce a value. -Eloquent JavaScript